 To create a better data product, I need to understand the complex data by studying the index methodology and identify the most valuable insights for our users through thorough user research.

-During the user research, I found out the followings:
+I led user interviews and found out the followings:

 Users are interested at the forecasted data first.